-Nick Saban void felt at SEC Spring Meetings, creates power vacuum
+Nick Saban void felt at SEC spring meetings, creates power vacuum

 Kiffin is among four head coaches who worked under Saban, along with Georgia’s Kirby Smart, Texas’ Steve Sarkisian and Florida’s Billy Napier.

-Saban, though, would rally his team to beat Georgia 27-24 in the SEC title game and reach the four-team College Football Playoff.
-But on the heels of a 27-20 overtime lose to eventual national champion Michigan, Saban abruptly retired after a 12-win season many consider among his finest coaching efforts.
+Saban, though, would rally his team to beat Georgia, 27-24, in the SEC title game and reach the four-team College Football Playoff.
+But on the heels of a 27-20 overtime loss to eventual national champion Michigan, Saban abruptly retired after a 12-win season many consider among his finest coaching efforts.

-The decision creates a potential SEC power vacuum and chance to ascend the pecking order.
+The decision creates a potential SEC power vacuum and a chance to ascend the pecking order.

 “There’s opportunity for some of our guys to step up,” Napier said.

-The SEC is home to many of the sport’s top coaches and talent, including Saban replacement Kalen DeBoer, who led Washington to 2024 national title game, and the roster he inherited.
+The SEC is home to many of the sport’s top coaches and talent, including Saban’s replacement Kalen DeBoer, who led Washington to the 2024 national title game, and the roster he inherited.

 Hugh Freeze, now at rival Auburn, would welcome a chance to fill the shoes of Saban, who lost to Freeze twice when he coached Ole Miss.